 - A self-addressed prepaid EXPRESS MAIL envelope

-from FEDEX or UPS.
+from FEDEX and UPS.
+You may use one envelope per family.
 The Consulate General of France in Atlanta cannot be held responsible for loss of mail leaving the consulate.

 Please stick the mailing label on the envelope and fill out as follows :